 activities with the first Abruzzo workshop in October 2008 and since

-Dolomites, Isle of Skye and Lofoten up to the end of 2017 on 57 photo
+Dolomites, Isle of Skye and Lofoten up to February 2019 on 62 photo

 years and the feedback

 from the workshop participants have been very good.

 that I always research each location thoroughly to make sure that my